Osiris-Team/VelocityAuth/README.md

 ## Commands

 #### /aregister _username_ _password_
 - Registers the provided player.
+(Should only be used by admins.)
 - Permission: `velocityauth.admin.register`

 #### /alogin _username_ _password_
 - Logins the provided player.
+(Should only be used by admins.)
 - Permission: `velocityauth.admin.login`

 #### /register _password_ _confirm-password_